 - Somewhat expensive

-This gorgeous and unique spider wood from Pisces is the perfect thing to give your aquarium a unique natural look.
+Gorgeous and unique, spider wood is the perfect thing to give your aquarium a unique natural look.
 The beautiful wood is 100% natural and has a vibrant mahogany color when placed in your fish tank.
 The spindly arms of the wood branch in several directions, so your aquarium fish have plenty of branches to duck in and out of.

 This spiderwood not only serves as the centerpieces of your aquarium tank but also low on tannins.
 This driftwood can also be used in dry terrariums and makes a good fixture for reptiles to enjoy.